TaysonGermano/advice/README.md

 ## My process

-The requirements of the project were easy to list out since in the user side only one functionality was needed.
+The requirements of the project were easy to list out since on the user side only one functionality was needed.
-Beacuse this project requires basic understanding of async functions and HTTP request, I used axios to make requests to the API
+Because this project requires a basic understanding of async functions and HTTP requests, I used Axios to make requests to the API

 ### Built with